WalletWasabi/WasabiDoc/docs/why-wasabi/LegalConcern.md

 ### Employees

-There is now a growing number of companies that are paying their employees the salaries in bitcoin due to the trustless transaction with low fees especially with international transactions.
+There is now a growing number of companies that are paying their employees' salaries in bitcoin due to the trustless transactions with low fees especially with international transactions.

 With transparent transaction history, employees would be aware of each other’s salaries without the company disclosing this information.
 Although there are some theories supporting a transparent salary structure, up to now the majority of the companies prefer to keep salaries as secret and obligate employees to keep salary and wage information confidential.